Alternative Careers For Scientists

 10. Science Journalism

-And yet another type of science writing is science journalism.
-Science journalists produce content for newspapers, magazines and websites (just like I am doing now).
-You can either work freelance or as a staff writer, employed directly by the publication.
+Yet another type of science writing is science journalism.
+Science journalists produce content for newspapers, magazines, and websites (just like I’m doing now).
+You can work either freelance or as a staff writer, employed directly by the publication.
 Either way, the competition is tough.
 The best way in is simply to start writing and trying to get things published.
-You can get some additional info on science journalism here.

-Some people are born teachers and in this case, high school teaching can be a great option.
+Some people are born teachers and if this is you, high school teaching can be a great option.
 Aside from the joy of teaching (assuming it is a joy for you), the holidays are great and the pay can be pretty good too.
 The downside is working with teenage kids, which is an unenviable task if you ask me!
-Here is good article on moving from the lab to teaching.
+Here is a good article on moving from the lab to the classroom.

 Patent examiners are employed by the government to review patent applications and decide whether they should be granted.
-Typically this involves searching literature and patent databases to determine whether the application is innovative and meets the requirements for a patent to be granted.
-Get more info on the role of a patent examiner here.
+Typically this involves searching the literature and patent databases to determine if the application is innovative and meets the requirements for a patent to be granted.
+Get more information on the role of a patent examiner here.

 15. Patent Lawyer/Attorney